scloud19/SECipedia/AWS/EC2.md

 			There are ways to copy the AMI to the region that you're using.
 		Categories
 			Items across both categories
-				When an instance is launched, the image that's used to boot the instance is copied to the root volume (typically sda1)
+				When an instance is launched, the image that's used to boot the instance is copied to the root volume (typically sda1).
+There is typically additional space on the root volume for adding software,etc.

 			backed by Amazon EBS
 				root device for an instance launched from the AMI is an EBS volume which is created from an EBS snapshot.

+				The root (and any EBS volumes that you attach additionally) will be housed in the same AZ as your instance.

 				AMI's backed by EBS are the recommended path because they launch faster and use persistent storage.